 During Gongyo, apart from chanting Nam Myoho Renge Kyo, we also recite two chapters from the Lotus Sutra, Chapter 2 Expedient Means (Hoben) and Chapter 16 The Life Span of the Thus Come One (Juryo).
 Both chapters are recited in Chinese, so unless you are fluent, the meaning may be lost.
 I believe that it is important to understand what I am reciting.
 So the following is an English translation in order that the true meaning can be understood.

-The Japanese phonetic recital is in italics, with the English translation below.
+The Chinese phonetic recital is in italics, with the English translation below.

 Niji seson.
 Ju sanmai.
 Anjo ni ki.
 Go shari-hotsu.
 Sho-but chi-e.
 Jinjin muryo.
 Go chi-e mon.
 Nange nannyu.
 Issai shomon.
 Hyaku-shi-butsu.
 Sho fu no chi.

 At that time the World-Honoured One calmly arose from his samadhi and addressed Shariputra, saying: “The wisdom of the Buddhas is infinitely profound and immeasurable.
 The door to this wisdom is difficult to understand and difficult to enter.
 Not one of the voice-hearers or pratyekabuddhas is able to comprehend it.

 Sho-i sha ga.
 Butsu zo shingon.
 Hyaku sen man noku.
 Mushu sho butsu.
 Jin gyo sho-butsu.
 Muryo doho.
 Yumyo shojin.
 Myosho fu mon.
 Joju jinjin.
 Mi-zo-u ho.
 Zui gi sho setsu.
 Ishu nange